 CCN: Columbia, Chicago, and NYU, the three law schools ranked #4, #5, and #6 according to the US News rankings.

 EA/ED: Early Action (EA) and Early Decision (ED).
 These are admissions options at various law schools that typically involve applying early, but they also result in knowing your application status early in the process.
 Early Action provides a result by a set date; Early Decision does as well, but usually requires a binding commitment from you to attend the law school should you be accepted.

-ECs: Extracurriculars, the non-academic activities and hobbies that you engage in.
+ECs: Extracurriculars.
+These are the non-academic activities and hobbies that you engage in.

-Experimental: The Experimental section appears on the LSAT, and is unscored.
-Students are not told prior to the test which section is experimental.
+Experimental: The Experimental section.
+It is an unscored section that appears on the LSAT.
+They do not say, prior to the test, which section is experimental.

 GPA: Grade Point Average, the average of all your grades achieved in college.
 Most schools focus on your undergraduate GPA (UGPA) and place minimal emphasis on other grades, including those from graduate school.

 Gray Day or Grey Day: This is the day that LSAT scores are released from each test administration.
 The “gray” refers to the test link icons in your LSAC account.
 In the LSAT Status section, under LSAT Documents, there are links to various parts of the test (Item Response Report, IRR Additional Information, Answer Sheet, Writing Sample, Conversion Table, and Disclosure Book) that allow you to download PDFs of the exam once it is released.
 These icon links are normally green, but in the minutes before the score release, these icons turn gray.
 Thus, when that occurs, you know that scores are coming soon, hence the moniker “gray day.”
 On Twitter, this is often shortened to #grayday or #greyday.